-Investigating the Regulatory Foundations of Human Psychology
+Investigating a Unifying Regulatory Process in Human Psychology

 903/50 Clarence St